joshbegley/nyt-latest/README.md

 `In the solo play “Remember This,” David Strathairn portrays Jan Karski, a witness to the Nazi genocide during World War II.`\
 https://nytimes.com/2022/09/12/theater/jan-karski-holocaust-david-strathairn.html?searchResultPosition=4

 **Yellen to Visit I.R.S.
-Facility as Biden Administration Prepares to Bolster Tax Agency.**\
+Facility as Biden Administration Prepares to Bolster Tax Agency**\
 `The Treasury secretary will deliver a speech to staff laying out the modernization plans.`\
 https://nytimes.com/2022/09/12/business/janet-yellen-irs-overhaul-80-billion.html?searchResultPosition=5